Danielwoodh/data-science-learning/Notes/Python/Design Patterns/Inheritance vs Composition.md

 <summary>🔍 SUMMARY</summary>

 ### Summary
-This note elucidates the concepts of inheritance and composition in Python, pivotal in software design patterns. **Inheritance** is about deriving a new class from an existing one, fostering code reuse and hierarchy. **Composition** involves building complex objects from simpler entities, promoting flexibility and decoupling.
+This note explains the concepts of inheritance and composition in Python, pivotal in software design patterns. **Inheritance** is about deriving a new class from an existing one, fostering code reuse and hierarchy. **Composition** involves building complex objects from simpler entities, promoting flexibility and decoupling.
 The discernment between them is crucial in Python for effective object-oriented design.

 </details>

 ---

-<details> <summary> ##🧩 Inheritance in Python</summary>
+<details> <summary> 🧩 Inheritance in Python</summary>
 ## 🧩 Inheritance in Python
 - **Definition**: A paradigm where a new class (`child`) inherits attributes and methods from an existing class (`parent`).
 - **Use Cases**: